Finland's development cooperation in the Syrian crisis

 Finland’s development cooperation in Syria in 2021–2024

-In its development cooperation in Syria and its neighbouring regions, Finland will focus on peacebuilding and on strengthening the rights of women, children and persons with disabilities.
-Finland aims to allocate approximately EUR 30 million in 2021–2024 to actions supporting response to the Syrian crisis.
-In addition, Finland will direct needs-based humanitarian assistance, which will be channelled via UN organisations, the International Red Cross and Red Crescent Movement, and Finnish civil society organisations engaged in humanitarian assistance.
-In 2020, Finland’s humanitarian assistance to Syria amounted to EUR 11.7 million.
+The focus of Finland’s development cooperation in Syria and the neighbouring regions was on peacebuilding and strengthening the rights of women, children and persons with disabilities.
+In addition, Finland provided needs-based humanitarian assistance for the Syrian crisis.
+It was channelled via UN agencies, the International Red Cross and Red Crescent Movement and Finnish civil society organisations engaged in humanitarian assistance.

 Finland's planned development cooperation appropriations in the Syrian conflict 2021-2024.
 4.3 million euros for gender equality, 10 million euros for rights of children and persons with disabilities, 15.7 million euros for peace building.
 Totalling 30 million euros.